troglobit/finit/doc/cmdline.md

     `[1]` will be started, so a `tty [1] @console nologin` configuration presents you with a root console without login.

+ * `1-9`, except `6`: override the configured `runlevel`.
+Like the `S` and `rescue`, giving a single number on the kernel command line tells Finit to ignore any `runlevel` in `/etc/finit.conf` as well as the configure fallback `--with-runlevel=N` setting.
+Remember, `6` is the reboot runlevel and is not permitted.
+Any other values are ignored.

 For more on kernel boot parameters, see the man page [bootparam(7)][].

 [config.md]:    config.md#rescue-mode